History of the University of South Carolina: Literary societies

 Student literary societies were an important part of student life at Carolina for the first 150 years or so.
 The Philomathic was the first such society and was formed within weeks of the opening of SCC in 1805; it included practically the whole student body.
 In 1806 it was split into the Clariosophic and Euphradian societies.

 After the university admitted women students, the Hypatian Society was founded in 1915 for women, followed by the Euphrosynean Society in 1924.
 While both the Clariosophic and Euphradian Societies were deactivated in the 1970s, alumni from the Euphradian Society reactivated the organization in 2010.
-It continues to operate to this day.
+The Clariosophic Society was reactivated in 2013.
+Both societies continue to operate to this day.